camielverdult/APC-randomness/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/0/02/Linear_congruential_generator_visualisation.svg)

 Here is the output of the Linear congruential engine as generated in gradient_noise.cpp:

 ![](imgs/gradient_noise_lcg.png)

 And here is a visualization of a 3D output in color and as a landscape where the gradient noise is used as a height map:

 ![](imgs/lcg_color.png)

 ![](imgs/lcg_landscape.png)

+As becomes instantly clear from the gradient noise, this implementation of the linear congruential engine suffers from a lot of repetition.
+This is not desirable, as when used in security applications, it may be easily cracked.

 #### Example 2: `std::linear_congruential_engine`, see the code in linear_congruential.cpp